DonaldKellett/Osiv/API.md

 The JSON payload associated with the request is malformed, e.g. some fields are missing.
 The server should respond with a JSON payload containing the following fields:

-- `"reason"`: A short human-readable description of the user-invoked error, e.g. `"The user's and master password fields should not appear simultaneously."`
+- `"message"`: A short human-readable description of the user-invoked error, e.g. `"The user's and master password fields should not appear simultaneously."`

 #### `401 Unauthorized`